Peekskill Clay Studios FAQ’s

 What should I do if a glaze is not the right consistency?

 If a glaze is not the correct consistency it should be brought to Jon’s attention.
-Please do not “water down” glazes or remove water to thicken them without consulting with Jon or perhaps, Jessica.
-You may “Sideline” a glaze that you believe has a problem by placing it in front of the large wooden table on the far side of the glaze area where dry materials live.
+Please do not “water down” glazes or remove water to thicken them.
+You may “Sideline” a glaze that you believe has a problem by placing it in the glaze mixing room.
+Bill Walsh, our glaze tech will check it.
 Make a note on the white board letting us know you’ve done so AND WHY!

 Does the studio provide wax resist, underglazes, underglaze pencils, washes and test tiles for my use?

 The answer is both YES and NO. Because PCS is a teaching studio (we have classes that share member space) we have many niceties available in addition to the wide array of glazes, dry materials, slips and clay bodies we supply.
 These include the above items.
 That being said, members are encouraged to purchase things they may need and/or use in high quantity.
 Let it also be noted that if it’s YOURS, you will know when it is running out, what consistency you like it to be, where it is at all times, etc… and others will not use it or mess it up.

 Can I make a test glaze or a wash for myself and keep it on my shelf?